Dudley Tunnel

-Construction of the tunnel(s)
+Construction of the tunnels

-When a private Act of Parliament to construct a canal near Dudley was obtained in 1776, it did not include Dudley Tunnel.
+When the Dudley Canal Act 1776 (16 Geo.
+3. c.
+66) to construct a canal near Dudley was obtained in 1776, it did not include Dudley Tunnel.
 It authorised a route that started in two fields called Great Ox Leasow and Little Ox Leasow, a little to the south of the tunnel site near Peartree Lane in Dudley, and ran southwards to an end-on junction with the Stourbridge Canal, authorised by a separate act on the same day.
 The principal shareholders included Lord Dudley and Ward and Thomas Talbot Foley.
 Shareholders had contributed the authorised capital of £7,000 by July 1778, and the canal was completed on 14 June 1779, at a total cost of £9,700.
 The Stourbridge Canal opened in December.

 Quite separately, Lord Dudley and Ward was mining limestone in the Castle Mill and Wren's Next area, further to the north.
 This was brought up to the surface, and transported overland.
 In 1775, he started building a private canal, which branched from the 473 ft Wolverhampton Level of the Birmingham Canal at Tipton, and reached Tipton Colliery through a tunnel.
 This was known as Lord Dudley and Ward's branch, and the first phase was completed by 1 June 1778.
 It was later extended to Castle Mill, where a basin was constructed.

 The Dudley Canal and Stourbridge Canal then looked at an extension northwards from Dudley, to join the Birmingham Canal.
 This would involve a long tunnel, and Lord Dudley and Ward agreed to sell his branch canal and tunnel to the company.
-The enterprise was authorised by another Act of Parliament, obtained in July 1785, which was steered through the parliamentary process by Lord Dudley and Ward.
+The enterprise was authorised by another act of Parliament, the Dudley Canal Act 1785 (25 Geo.
+3. c.
+87), obtained in July 1785, which was steered through the parliamentary process by Lord Dudley and Ward.
 He was thanked for his efforts, but the company argued that he received sufficient benefit from the convenience of the Dudley Canal and the favourable tolls awarded to him, that payment for his branch canal should not be made, and it never was.
-The act authorised the company to build five locks to the north of their existing canal, to reach Parkhead, and a long tunnel to link up with Lord Dudley and Ward's Castle Mill Basin.
+The Dudley Canal Act 1785 authorised the company to build five locks to the north of their existing canal, to reach Parkhead, and a long tunnel to link up with Lord Dudley and Ward's Castle Mill Basin.
 The route was surveyed by John Snape and John Bull, and was checked by Thomas Dadford.
 He then became the consulting engineer for the project, while Abraham Lees supervised the day-to-day work.
 In September 1785, the company announced that the tunnel would be 9 ft 3 in wide, the water would be 5 ft 6 in deep, and there would be headroom of 7 ft.